Lake Tekapo, New Zealand

 Getting There

-- By Coach: You can hop on different intercity busses that’ll get you to Lake Tekapo from big cities and smaller spots too.
+- By Coach: You can hop on different intercity buses to Lake Tekapo from big cities and smaller spots.

 Getting Around

-In this tiny spot, you can stroll around the town with ease, or you can grab a bike to check out the cool spots nearby.
-If you wanna see more of the Mackenzie Basin, snagging a rental car is your best bet.
+In this tiny spot, you can easily stroll around the town or grab a bike to check out the cool spots nearby.
+If you want to see more of the Mackenzie Basin, renting a car is your best bet.

 Sustainability and Conservation